jupiterpluvius/arnobius-adversusnationes/Introduction.md

 Subdivisions (Think about order):
 Romanization
     The Romans began their dominion over north Africa with the creation of the province of Africa Proconsularis in 146 BCE.
 When the Romans controlled new territories, they would enact a process which modern historians refer to as "Romanization".
 This term describes the political and cultural dominance of the Romans over any indigenous peoples, usually through the combining of native ideals with Roman ones.
 This injection of Roman culture would occur throughout all facets of life, including language, religion, and architecture.
 In Africa, this took shape under a few different directives and imperial laws.
 While tribes would ostensibly keep much of their own law under the Romans, the government would manipulate the affairs of these groups by placing a praefectus gentis in charge of recruiting members of the army from the group.
 Romans would assign tribal lands to groups in order to formally recognize them, which would allow legal interaction between these groups and the government.
 While some Roman territories became "civilized" easily, many Africans resisted Roman interventions culturally and militarily.
+As a result, the Romans enacted deliberate importations of cultural elements such as the official cult of the empire.
+They built public buildings, the same as those in Rome, to make each city feel more Roman.
+Under Diocletian, many redistributions of the provinces occured in order to administrate the frontiers of the province more easily.
+Romanization was strongest in the coastal and military areas, but not all African cities took quickly to Roman mores and government.
 Overall, Romano-African society was something distinct altogether from its predecessors and other parts of the Empire, exemplified by “outward symbols of civilization (art, architecture, iconography, literature, dedications, etc.) [which] exhibit, each in their own way, a search for accommodation and common meaning between the Roman state and the African society.”
+Romanization took hold in Africa when it was advantageous for the Africans to allow it.

     At the time of Arnobius, the African population was comprised of African and Punic peoples who had married Romans as well as other immigrant groups.
-The native African languages of Libyan and Punic remained somewhat common in rural areas, but Latin was the language of commerce as well as scholarly pursuits. [^footnote 2]
+The native African languages of Libyan and Punic remained somewhat common in rural areas, but Latin was the language of commerce as well as scholarly pursuits. [^footnote 2].
+The Romans controlled the interactions of African groups through provincial administration and local governments.
+The tension between African identity and Romanization was particularly prevalent in the realm of religion.
-    Roman Army had cohorts of Africans pg 528
-    The govt would manipulate the affairs of these groups by placing a praefectus gentis in charge of army recruiting in the group pg 534 tribes would keep much of their own law under the Romans pg 535

-    Security creates opportunity for thriving literary scene?

-    Romans had an impact on official ritual as imperial state, provincial administration, and local municipal government pg 244 large-scale deliberate importing of official cult began in the Augustan age pg 244 Romans built public buildings in the Province, places where Christians would later have to make public sacrifices pg 245 Two sides say that cults were resistance to Romanization or were the modulation to mediate the cultural difference pg 258 subjugation, adaptation, resistance, accommodation, creolization, power negotiations are all possible tensions between African religion and Romanization pg 259
-    Many other redistributions occurred, like under Diocletian, supporting Romanization and administration of the frontiers pg 383
-    Romanization was strongest in coastal and military areas, but not all cities had Roman mores or govt pg 383 Some Romanization of architecture and names occurred, but only when it was to the advantage of the Africans to use it pg 384

-African Religion up until Christianity (also has elements of henotheism)
+African Religion up until Christianity

     Even before the arrival of Roman paganism in Africa, there was an eclectic mix of beliefs throughout the area.
 While there are some characteristics of the indigenous religion that permeate Africa, each village and valley had a unique set of practices and deities that were inculcated in daily life.
 Because of the dependence on oral communication, much of the early religion of the area is lost.
 With the arrival of Punic religion, a henotheistic form of paganism began to emerge with the central god Ba'al Hammon.
 A main tenet of the African form of paganism was the establishment of a cult of the dead, which contained the deified spirits of ancestors.
 These ancestral gods would bring information to the living world through dreams.
 The north Africans also worshipped rocks as part of their megalithic culture, which explains Arnobius’s comment about recently having venerated stones when he was still a pagan (1.39).
 African paganism was also very reliant on sacrifice, believing that human blood had the power to appease the gods.
 This was a permanent and normal part of Punic culture.
 Tertullian affirms this practice in his (INSERT CITATION).